A Survey of Knowledge-Enhanced Text Generation: NLG enhanced by External Knowledge

 Ghazvininejad et al. proposed a knowledge grounded neural conversation model (KGNCM), which is the first work to retrieve review snippets from Foursquare and Twitter.
 Then it incorporates the snippets into dialogue response generation~\cite{ghazvininejad2018knowledge}.
 It uses an end-to-end memory network~\cite{sukhbaatar2015end} to generate responses based on the selected review snippets.
-In QA, Chen et al. used online customer reviews to answer product-related questions~\cite{chen2019driven} .
-In argument generation, Hua et al. proposed an end-to-end framework that first retrieves relevant articles from Wikipedia with topic signatures from statement as queries.
-Then, the statement and the evidence are concatenated and encoded.
-During decoding, the keyphrase decoder first generates talking points as phrases, followed by the argument decoder which constructs the argument by attending both input and keyphrases~\cite{hua2018neural,hua2019argument}.
 Lewis et al. introduced a general retrieval-augmented generation (RAG) framework by leveraging a pre-trained neural retriever and generator.
 It can be easily fine-tuned on downstream tasks, and it has demonstrated state-of-the-art performance on various knowledge intensive NLG tasks~\cite{lewis2020retrieval}.
+Recently, the fusion-in-decoder methods (i.e., the decoder performs attention over the concatenation of the resulting representations of all retrieved passages~\cite{li2020leveraging,yu2021kg}) could even outperform RAG as reported in KILT benchmark~\cite{petroni2021kilt}.

 \paragraph{\textbf{M1.2: Retrieve, rerank and rewrite ($R^{3}$)}} Different from RAG, a $R^{3}$-based method is expected to retrieve a most precise reference document that can be directly used for rewriting/editing. $R^{3}$-based method has proved successful in a number of NLG tasks such as machine translation~\cite{gu2018search}, and summarization~\cite{cao2018retrieve,wang2019biset}.
 In summarization, Seq2Seq models that purely depend on the input document to generate summaries tend to deteriorate with the accumulation of word generation, e.g., they generate irrelevant and repeated words frequently~\cite{cao2018retrieve,wang2019biset}.
 Template-based summarization assume the golden summaries of the similar sentences (i.e., templates) can provide a reference point to guide the input sentence summarization process~\cite{cao2018retrieve,wang2019biset}.
 These templates are often called \textit{soft templates} in order to distinguish from the traditional rule-based templates.
 Soft template-based summarization typically follows a three-step design: retrieve, rerank, and rewrite.
 The step of retrieval aims to return a few candidate templates from a summary collection.
 The reranking identifies the best template from the retrieved candidates.
 And the rewriting leverages both the source document and template to generate more faithful and informative summaries.